 Quality of Services

 I must admit to getting a good chuckle when I see a LegalZoom commercial on television.
 The actor and voice over suggest forming a corporation or LLC is a simple as filing a form with the Secretary of State.
-The truth is you can file articles of incorporation just as easily as LegalZoom in most states.
+The truth is you can submit articles of incorporation just as easily as LegalZoom in most states.
 The devil is in the details when setting up a business entity.
 The concern is that if you use an incorporation service, you may believe protections are in place that really do not exist because of errors in the formation process.
-Unfortunately, you will only learn of these defects once the business is sued, and you are personally exposed to any resulting judgment.
+Unfortunately, you will only learn of these defects once someone files a lawsuit against the business, and a court holds you personally liable for any resulting judgment.

 The old cliche is you can pay me now, or you can pay me later.
 This concept certainly applies to the incorporation process.
-There are simple situations where forming a corporation or LLC through an online service is acceptable.
+When considering the battle of LegalZoom vs attorney, there are simple situations where forming a corporation or LLC through an online service is acceptable.
 Unfortunately, such scenarios are few and far between.
-You can use LegalZoom to form your business entity.
-Just make sure you retain an attorney afterward to make sure all the securities and corporate requirements are met.
+You can use LegalZoom to establish your business entity.
+Just make sure you retain an attorney afterward to meet all the securities and corporate requirements.

 Richard A. Chapo, Esq.